The 20 Best Pore Vacuums, Tested and Reviewed by Beauty Editors

 Dr. Camp adds that pore vacuums can exacerbate existing skin conditions like acne or rosacea.
 “It can also cause discoloration in the form of hyperpigmentation, which can take a long time to resolve.”

-We tapped four experts—dermatologists, skin experts, and founders alike—to assemble the best, safest at-home pore vacuums.
-We put their picks to the test on a range of skin types across the Marie Claire team, and then reviewed each based on ease of use, effectiveness, customizable features, and side effects.
+Danielle Cohen is a freelance beauty writer, editor and consultant with years of experience writing about skincare and the beauty industry.
+She and the Marie Claire team tapped four industry experts—dermatologists, skin experts, and founders alike—to assemble the best, safest at-home pore vacuums.
+She put their picks to the test, as did the rest of the Marie Claire team on a range of skin types, and then reviewed each based on ease of use, effectiveness, customizable features, and side effects.

 Meet the Experts